ambv/retype/README.md

 Things to be done:

 * [ ] add the --keep-byte-literals option for Mercurial
-* [ ] add a --normalize-only option to skip application from .pyi files
 * [ ] add a --backward option to output type comments instead of annotations
 * [ ] handle if sys.version_info and sys.platform checks in stubs